-The State of Minnesota Sustainable Building Guidelines are applicable for developments receiving Publicly Owned Housing Program (POHP) funds, also referred to as general obligation bond proceeds.
+The State of Minnesota Sustainable Building Guidelines is applicable for developments receiving Publicly Owned Housing Program (POHP) funds, also referred to as general obligation bond proceeds.
 Refer to Minnesota Housing POHP Program Guide for more information.
 The Minnesota Housing Sustainable Housing Standards do not apply.

-Chapter 9 - Design and Construction Standards Supplement for Federally Funded Projects
+Chapter 9 - Design, Construction, and Property Standards Supplement for HARP Funded Projects